Patrick, a computer technician, is a dedicated writer who wishes to make the world better by informing individuals who seek more knowledge.

 Drawbacks of Using UTP Cable

-- A network using UTP cables requires distribution of hubs.
+- A network using UTP cables requires the distribution of hubs.

 - It requires more cabling.